 Example: A user who says “I get an error message when I try to check out” may be led down a standard self-service dialogue to troubleshoot issues; however, another who says “I’ve tried to check out three times and keep getting an error message that doesn’t make sense” may be connected directly to a human agent, not only because of what was said, but how it was said.

 Virtual assistants can help organizations realize millions of dollars in savings, double-digit growth in Net Promoter Score (NPS), predictive real-time intent prediction, and valuable analytics insights, just to name a few benefits.
 Here are three specific ways VAs can substantially improve the bottom line while modernizing the whole experience:

 1. Customer self-service

-Customer service presents a broad, but solvable, set of interactions that can easily be modeled.
-Below are some prevalent examples of areas where organizations are meeting the demands of growing volume in a cost-effective way using intelligent virtual assistants:
+AI customer service presents a broad, but solvable, set of interactions that can easily be modeled.
+Below are some prevalent examples of areas where organizations are meeting the demands of growing volume in a cost-effective way using artificial intelligence for customer support:

 - • Placing an online order

 - • Applying for a new credit card or mortgage

 - • Seamlessly transferring to a human agent

 - • Reducing internal costs for employee onboarding, IT support, benefits administration, etc.

 The future of artificial intelligence for customer support has arrived